osrf/ros2multirobotbook/src/ui.md

 ## Introduction

-We have looked at how we can integrate new hardware into RMF, now we will look at how we can write end user applications that integrates into RMF.
-We will briefly go through the requirements of a RMF UI application and proceed with a tutorial of how we can write a React Webapp that interfaces with RMF.
+We have looked at how we can integrate new hardware into RMF, now we will look at how we can write end user applications which integrate into RMF.
+We will briefly go through the requirements of an RMF UI application and provide a tutorial to write a React Webapp that interfaces with RMF.

 ## Overview